A Warning on Government Health Care From Peter Bocking

 I've never talked about it before,I sense it is a more common experience.There needs to be a greater concentration on medical ethics,doctors aren't fixing clunkers,but human beings.

 The worst was watching the end,despite promises, my mother did not die easy.She was obviously in great pain when the salt reached her heart.As she went her false teeth came out.I put them back and stroked her hair into place,gave her a last kiss on her forehead,spent some time,I know not how long,with while the nurses came and pronounced her dead.Then I rang my lift who had gone home,not thinking it would be so quick,and walked the four miles back to her house,locked up and went home.I was alone with her in the room.They always wheeled them into that side room to die.It was the absence of nursing or other staff that was appalling,that and the lack of any palliative medication.

 Not hard to keep calm.
 I'm neurotic about things like losing a pair of glasses,but anything serious and I go ice cold efficient.
 Just made that way I suppose.

 Amazing how the human race adapts to the most cruel afflictions.That is why the "death panels" are so obscene,people can live a life even under the most difficult conditions.
 Who is some little Nazi like Emanuel to withhold treatment?

-The quality of their lives and magnitude of their losses should be factored into the equation.We should start a movement for morality and humanity in medicine.
+This is the story of the human race,it is all our stories,they should be taken into account in any health system.The quality of their lives and magnitude of their losses should be factored into the equation.We should start a movement for morality and humanity in medicine.